Hello Machine Bros!

 In our article Beginner’s Guide of Simplify3D we talk about it.

-There are 3D models such as All In One 3D Printer test in its original version, also a mini version *MINI* All In One 3D printer test and a micro version *MICRO* All In One 3D printer test which can be 3D printed faster.
+There are 3D models such as All In One 3D Printer test in its original version, also a mini version *MINI* All In One 3D printer test.

 Positioning the 3D Model and Supports in Simplify 3D

-Depending on how we place the model on the print bed, we may require more or less supports.
+Depending on how we place the model on the print bed, we may require more or fewer supports.

 In 3D printing by SLA, models printed by this technology are just as strong in all directions.